 Once you’ve given birth to a healthy baby, chances are there is one thing on your mind: the health and wellbeing of your newborn.
 Nothing else seems to matter.
 It’s a natural response, one which is central to being a great parent, but it’s important to put things in perspective.

 Think about it this way.
-If you’ve ever been on a commercial flight, you know that, in case of an emergency, adults should secure their oxygen mask before doing so for their kids.
+If you’ve ever been on a commercial flight, you know that, in case of an emergency, adults should secure their oxygen masks before doing so for their kids.
 It sounds counterintuitive at first glance but makes sense upon further consideration; small children depend on healthy and cognizant adults for their safety and security.
-As much as parents instinctively place the lives of their kids before their own, their wellbeing is instrumental in achieving that goal.
+As much as parents instinctively place the lives of their kids before their own, their well-being is instrumental in achieving that goal.

 Getting back into shape after giving birth needs to be a top priority for new moms.
 While looking great in a postpartum bathing suit is a powerful motivating factor, the push to exercise post-pregnancy is crucial for health and wellbeing.
 In particular, regular exercise can help prevent postpartum depression.
 Moms might think it’s impossible to fit a fitness routine into their lives while taking care of a newborn, but this isn’t true; 30-minute workouts five times a week is an adequate amount of exercise.
 New moms will find they can easily squeeze in a half-hour of exercise most days of the week.
 You may also do diastasis recti exercises to aid common post-pregnancy conditions such as separation of abdominal muscle.